|

 Cons

-* Cobberdogs can be too smart for their own good and need early training to reach their full potential.
+* Can be too smart for their own good and need early training to reach their full potential.
 Consistent training for the first few months is essential from day one with such a smart and intuitive breed.

 * They have an irrepressible sense of humor.
 It can be hard to be firm with a goofy clownlike puppy who loves to make you laugh!
 But firm you need to be.

-* Australian Cobberdogs are so intuitively in tune with your thoughts and emotions that until they have some training and know their place, they can be cute and loving one minute and attention seeking destructive brat children the next!
+* So intuitively in tune with your thoughts and emotions that until they have some training and know their place, they can be cute and loving one minute and attention seeking destructive brat children the next!